 As Walter D. Wattles (The Science of Getting Rich) puts it, “those who are rich already have the capital” and in order for you to have the capital and “become rich”, you should put in the effort and the patience of slowly accumulating wealth through saving and investing at least part of your “hard-earned” money so that hard-earned money of yours can do the heavy lifting in the future when you’re no longer able to.

-The Best Time to Start Building Wealth or Saving For Retirement
+The Best Time to Build Wealth in Canada

-Did you know that the best time to start saving for retirement is the moment you’ve earned your first paycheck?
+Did you know that the best time to build wealth in Canada is the moment you’ve earned your first paycheck?

 Yeah, I missed that one too!